 We work closely with partner agencies to provide safe, coordinated care, which focuses on your child’s needs.

 We’re based at Sale Waterside but also work in a variety of settings including schools, nurseries, clinics and the child’s home.

-Click on the tabs below to find out more about our team and the different parts of our service, and click here to see our service leaflet.
+Click on the tabs below to find out more about our team and the different parts of our service.

 About our physiotherapists

 Our team is made up of paediatric physiotherapists and therapy assistants.